How to build a neurodiversity-inclusive organization

 This culture must be demonstrated from the top, with clear accountability for each employee to reinforce and safeguard it.
 Bottom-up accountability to create and maintain the culture, perhaps championed by employee resource groups and networks, but contributed to by all employees, is a critical component of the success, but the change is led top-down.

-I have come to call this style of leadership ‘freedom within a framework’.
+I have come to call this style of leadership Freedom within a Framework’.

 The freedom describes the accountability of each employee to make that framework live in the teams that they are a part of.
 The implementation of the framework is determined by the teams, who have been empowered to do this.
 The implementation will differ between teams, and change over time within any given team as people leave and others join.
 Everyone, regardless of seniority, function, location, neurodivergence or any other diversity, contributes to translate the framework to make sense in the teams they are a member of, and works in a way that enables each of their team members to shine.